 Figure 5 shows how the port-based reference classifier evaluates ADHIC clustering performance on all four traces.
 Our classifier classifies about 80 different protocols encompassing TCP, UDP, as well as other IP and Ethernet specific protocols.
 The y-axis represents the percentage of packets that were clustered in singular clusters at each 10-minute update period.
-ADHIC clusters 60% to 80% of traffic in singular clusters.
+Sometimes, the reference classifier is less accurate than ADHIC (consider for example traffic running on nonstandard ports), yet ADHIC clusters 60% to 80% of traffic in singular clusters.

 Traffic in singular clusters is almost guaranteed to be related, and thus we use this as a performance metric.
 However, this measure significantly understates the performance of ADHIC because it omits the cases when related packets have different port numbers.
-For example, consider the spike that occurred in the August trace at update period 550.
+For example, consider the spike that occured in the August trace at update period 550.
 This spike was produced by a port scanning attack.
 Virtually all of the scanning packets were placed in the global default cluster; however, because they had widely varying port numbers, the scanning packets dramatically reduced the singular cluster packet average.